 Treasury's investigation with regard to tape from Italy covered sales to the United States during the 7-month period December 1, 1975-June 30, 1976.
-Treasury found that four firms--Manuli, Boston, Comet, and Plasturopa--accounted for 92 percent of the pressure sensitive plastic tape exported to the United States from Italy during the period under investigation.
+Treasury found that four firms-Manuli, Boston, Comet, and Plasturopa-accounted for 92 percent of the pressure sensitive plastic tape exported to the United States from Italy during the period under investigation.
 Treasury made price comparisons on approximately 76 percent of the sales to the United States by Italian manufacturers.
 These comparisons revealed LTFV margins ranging from 1 to 26 percent on 80.0 percent of the sales made by Manuli, 0 to 17 percent on 71.5 percent of the sales made by Boston, and 2 to 18 percent on 77.3 percent of sales made by Comet.
 No LTFV margins were found on sales by Plasturopa.
 The weighted average margins for the three firms selling at LTFV were percent for Manuli, percent for Boston, and percent for Comet.

 Treasury's investigation with regard to tape from West Germany covered sales to the United States during the period February 1, 1976-August 31, 1976.
-Treasury found that three West German manufacturers--Braas, Nopi, and Beiersdorf--accounted for nearly 100 percent of the subject tape exported to the United States during the period under investigation.
+Treasury found that three West German manufacturers-Braas, Nopi, and Beiersdorf-accounted for nearly 100 percent of the subject tape exported to the United States during the period under investigation.
 Treasury made comparisons on approximately 85 percent of the merchandise sold to the United States by the three manufacturers.
 These comparisons revealed LTFV margins ranging from 1 to 13 percent on nearly 100 percent of the sales made by Braas, 1 to 11 percent on 17 percent of the sales made by Nopi, and about 1 percent on 42 percent of the sales made by Beiersdorf.
+Sales by Braas showed a weighted likelihood that causation could be established.
+1/ is stated above, I have concluded that an industry is is not being injured and is not likely to be if LTFV imports of pressure sensitive plastic lany.

-Sales by Braas showed a weighted average margin of about 9 percent, while those of the other two firms showed minimal LTFV margins (less than 1 percent) and were excluded from Treasury's determination.
+the other two firms and were excluded from